ppy/osu-wiki/wiki/Tournaments/UKCC/9/en.md

 - Players have **90 seconds** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
 - For FreeMod picks, players must select any combination of the following mods: **Hidden or Hard Rock**.
 - Failed scores will count.
-- Tiebreakers are FreeMod, however NoMod can be used.
+- Tiebreakers are FreeMod, but NoMod can also be used.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_BE]: /wiki/shared/flag/BE.gif "Belgium"